 Villa joyosa beach

-The north of the Costa Blanca coast is dominated by mountain ranges, this is where you will find hidden coves that are difficult to reach but guarantee privacy in fantastic natural settings.
-In the north of the Costa Blanca you will also find sandy beaches with good infrastructure with fantastic mountain scenery such as Dénia, Xàbia, Calp and Altea.
+The Northern Costa Blanca coast is dominated by mountain ranges, where you'll find hidden Costa Blanca coves and beaches that are difficult to reach but guarantee privacy in fantastic natural settings."

-The middle area of the Costa Blanca is flatter than the north and south and this is where you will find long fine sandy beaches such as the beaches in Benidorm, Villa Joyosa and Alicante itself.
+The central Costa Blanca region is flatter than the North and South, and this is where you will find long sandy beaches on the Costa Blanca, including popular Benidorm beaches, Villajoyosa, and Alicante itself

-So from wide sandy beaches to small rocky coves there is a beach suitable for everyone here on the Costa Blanca.
+So from wide sandy Costa Blanca beaches to small rocky coves, there is a perfect Costa Blanca beach suitable for everyone.

 The best beaches on the Costa Blanca

-This is a great resort for film lovers as the seaside promenade has its own Paseo de las Estrellas or Stars’ Promenade to rival the Hollywood Walk of Fame.
-Albir’s version is to commemorate the winners of the prestigious annual Alfaz del Pi Film Festival, which is held three kilometres from Albir.
+This is a great resort for film lovers as the seaside promenade has its own Paseo de las Estrellas or Stars’ Promenade to rival the Hollywood Walk of Fame, located right on the Costa Blanca coast.

-Just a short 15 minute bus ride from Benidorm is the wonderful sandy beach area of Finestrat.
-Great little beach.
-Kids climbing frames on site.
-First aid and showers.
-Supermarket almost on the beach for lunch snacks and drinks.
-Loads of sunbeds and umbrellas to rent.
+Just a short 15-minute bus ride from Benidorm beaches is the wonderful sandy Costa Blanca beach area of Finestrat.
+It’s perfect for a relaxed day with sunbeds and umbrellas available to rent.

 La Roda - Altea